Litter & Litter Baskets

 It is also illegal for landscapers to disperse yard waste in or around streets, sidewalks, and curbs.

-If you are caught littering, or you are a property owner who has not kept the public areas near your property clean (even if a chronic littering report has been filed), you may be fined of up to $400.
+• If you litter – or are a property owner who has not kept your public areas free from litter – you may be fined up to $400.

 Litter Baskets

-Litter baskets are for pedestrians to throw away light trash.
+Public litter baskets are for pedestrians to throw away light trash.
 Do not dispose of household or commercial waste in litter baskets.
-You may dispose of dog waste, but only if it is a tied bag.
+You may dispose of dog waste, but only if it is within a tied bag.

 Report a missing or overflowing litter basket, or one being used for household or commercial waste.